JarvyJ/pislide-os/README.md

-# pislide-os
+# PiSlide OS
-pislide-os is a Raspberry Pi operating system designed for easily displaying photos on a Raspberry Pi.
-It's currently in a very early state and we've _just barely_ got everything working together.
-It can one day be used to create digital photo frames, digital signage, or just constantly playing a gifs fun.
+PiSlide OS is the simplest way to get photo slideshows working on a Raspberry Pi.
+It supports most common image formats (JPG, PNG, WEBP, AVIF, JXL, HEIF, HEIC, SVG, BMP, TIFF, and QOI) with plans for animated GIFs and maybe even videos in the future!

+- Images are provided for Pi 2-5 and 0v2.
+Original Pi 0 and Pi 1 images hopefully coming soon!
-It has currently been tested and works well on a Pi 3.
+- It has currently been tested and works well on a Pi 3 and 4.
+- We currently don't have all Pi revisions to test with, so if there are any issues, let us know!

 ## Installation
 1. Go to the [releases](https://github.com/JarvyJ/pislide-os/releases) section in GitHub